pieeg-club/ardEEG/README.md

 # ardEEG
-who want to contribute to open-source software, please let me know, do it together
-Shield ardEEG for Arduino UNO R4 to measure EEG, EMG, and ECG bio-signals

 # ardEEG shield for Arduino UNO R4 to measure EEG, EMG, and ECG bio-signals.

 ## To Buy - soon EEGduino will be available in the market at our partner shop [Elecrow](https://www.elecrow.com/pieeg.html)